 In sports, it is often said that the best defence is a good offence.
 If we extrapolate from this aphorism and translate the meaning to the context of vehicle care, it is best to remain ever vigilant with regards to transmission problems.
 The best way to avoid major problems with your transmission is to anticipate them and head them off at the proverbial pass.
-If you notice a small problem, get it fixed before it becomes a big problem.
+If you notice a small problem, get it fixed by a professional Transmission Shop before it becomes a big problem.
 And do whatever you can to avoid the development of problems in the first place.
 It may take some time and effort, but if you can anticipate transmission problems before they occur, you will save yourself a lot more time and effort in the long run, as well as money.

 But just how do you anticipate problems with your automatic transmission?
 How can you know if things are about to go pear shaped?
 Well, the first thing you need to do is arm yourself with knowledge.
 You need to know what some common automatic transmission problems are before you can anticipate them.
 So let’s first go over some of the most common symptoms of problems with automatic transmissions: